zb-coder/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

 #### Commitment
 I completed my degree and achieved a good grade.
-I also recently completed Makers Academy coding bootcamp whilst being remote.
+I also recently completed Makers Academy coding bootcamp whilst being remote which began at 9:30am and finished at around 6pm, Monday to Friday.
 Both of these required discipline and commitment.

 #### Communication
 Good communication was integral when working with consultants, genetic councillers and other professionals during my time working as a medical secretary in the NHS.
 In Makers this was also important having had to work and learn alongside an eclectic group of people, from pairing to standup and retros.

 #### Time management
-I contributed to decreasing the backlog in NHS letters in my department, this required me to manage my time well during working hours.
+At my time at the NHS, I contributed to decreasing the backlog in NHS letters in my department, this required me to manage my time well during working hours.
+Covid meant I did Code First Girls, Muslamic Makers and the whole 16 weeks of Makers at home which all helped me learn how to manage my time better.

-I contributed to decreasing the backlog

 #### Able to Adapt
-Muslamic makers - working in team on real life project.
-Makers - working in different groups
-Pairing to group work
-work with professionals
+In the NHS, I had to adapt to working with professionals having been used to working with students at University.
+I then went on to Muslamic Makers which required me to work with a team of other students to help real life businesses with a problem they had.
+In Makers is where this skill helped me greatly as I had to work with different people whilst pairing and doing group projects throughout my time there.

 #### Attention to detail
 In my degree, whilst studying accounting, I developed a keen eye for fine details.
 Whilst working in the NHS this was integral when typing the patient letters to ensure everything in it was accurate.
 In Makers it allowed me to figure out what the bug in my code was and helped me correct it.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education
 ### Before Coding